 • Share this on:

-What requirements must processed fruit and vegetables meet to be allowed on the European market?
+What requirements must processed fruit, vegetables and edible nuts comply with to be allowed on the European markets?

 Last updated: